-Sites on the HSI are presented in several formats in this document.
+Sites on the HSI are presented in several formats.
 The COUNTY list has sites listed by county, the NAME list has sites arranged alphabetically by site name, the SITE NUMBER list has sites ordered by site number, and the SITE CLASS list has sites arranged alphabetically but grouped as either Class I, II, III, IV or V (see "What happens after a site is listed on the HSI?").
 Following these lists are summaries for all sites, arranged by site number.
-Finally, a series of maps covering the entire state is provided which shows the location of all HSI sites by site number.
+Finally, maps covering the entire state are provided which shows the location of all HSI sites by site number.